JeevaGowtham-S/Ex-07-Feature-Selection/README.md

 # CODE
 ```
-Developed by:Adhithya Perumal.D
+Developed by:JEEVAGOWTHAM S
-Registor No :212222230007
+Registor No :212222230053
 ```
 ```
 from sklearn.datasets import load_boston